Adaptive estimation of the copula correlation matrix for semiparametric elliptical copulas: Bounding the diagonal deviation of the low-rank matrix estimator

 \section{Bounding the diagonal deviation of the low-rank matrix estimator}

-We commented in the remarks following Corollary~\ref{cor:recovery_bound} that the choice $c=1$ in $G_c$ is sufficient for proving a bound for $\|\widetilde{\Sigma}-\Sigma\|_F^2$.
-On the other hand, exactly as commented in \cite{Zhang12}, and as is apparent from Theorem~\ref{thm:recovery_bound_raw}, choosing $c>1$ leads to a bound for $\calP_{\Tp}\wt\Theta$, i.e., the portion of $\wt\Theta$ orthogonal to the tangent space $\T$.
-As in \cite{Hsu11}, such a bound can be further exploited to control $\calP_{\Omega}(\wt\Theta-\Theta^*)$, the deviation of $\wt\Theta$ from $\Theta^*$ on the diagonal, which is not readily available from Theorem~\ref{thm:recovery_bound_raw}.
-We first present a lemma toward the bound for $\calP_{\Omega}(\wt\Theta-\Theta^*)$.
-The proof of the lemma is an easy modification of the proof of \cite[Theorem~7]{Hsu11}; for completeness, we include it here.
-Again we denote $E=\wh \Sigma-\Sigma$.
+We commented in the remark following Corollary~\ref{cor:recovery_bound} that the choice $c=1$ in $G_c$ is sufficient for proving a bound on $\| \widetilde{\Sigma}-\Sigma\|_F^2$.
+On the other hand, exactly as commented in \cite{Zhang12}, and as is apparent from Theorem~\ref {thmm:recovery_bound_raw}, choosing $c>1$ leads to a bound for $\calP _{\Tp}\wt\Theta$, that is, the portion of $\wt\Theta$ orthogonal to the tangent space $\T$.
+As in \cite{Hsu11}, such a bound can be further exploited to control $\calP_{\Omega}(\wt\Theta-\Theta^*)$, which in our case is the deviation of $\wt\Theta$ from $\Theta^*$ on the diagonal.
+We first present a lemma toward the bound for $\calP_{\Omega}(\wt \Theta -\Theta^*)$.
+The proof of the lemma is a straightforward modification of the proof of \cite{Hsu11}, Theorem~7; for completeness, we include it here.
+We employ the same notation as in Section~\ref {sec:certificate_construction}, and we denote $E=\wh\Sigma-\Sigma$ again.

 \begin{lemma} Let $r=\operatorname{rank}(\bar\Theta)$.
 We have

 \end{lemma}